o-jasper/storebin/readme.md

+*Note:* storecmd and storejson not really ready.

-# Simple tree-to-binary encoder and decoder.
+# Simple tree-to-binary encoder and decoder
 Encodes the types and such aswel too.
 `number`, `string`, `table`, `nil`, `boolean` should work entirely.